Deadline looming, Biden and McCarthy narrow in on budget deal to lift debt ceiling

 Lawmakers are tentatively not expected back at work until Tuesday, just two days from the early June deadline when Treasury Secretary Janet Yellen has said the U.S. could start running out of cash to pay its bills and face a federal default.

 Biden will also be away this weekend, departing Friday for the presidential retreat at Camp David, Maryland, and Sunday for his home in Wilmington, Delaware.
-The Senate is on recess and will be until after Memorial Day.
+The Senate is on recess and will return after Memorial Day.

 Meanwhile, Fitch Ratings agency placed the United States’ AAA credit on “ratings watch negative,” warning of a possible downgrade.